Earlier this month I received what has to be one of the single worst marketing emails I’ve ever seen in my professional career.

 It was like a train wreck: one long, rolling chain of marketing disasters that had me fixated until I could scroll no more.
 And as I experienced it, I had a sobering realization: a huge amount of businesses (including, potentially, yours) are probably just a single errant step from generating their own similar fiasco.
 This story will have you ringing up email marketing consultants in no time.

 The guilty business in this case is (hopefully) already embarrassed enough about this situation, so I’ll refrain from calling them out by name.
-For the purposes of this story, I’ll refer to them as “Talent Agency X.”
+For the purpose of this story, I’ll refer to them as “Talent Agency X.”

 Talent Agency X first crossed my radar when a pair of its sales associates stopped by the MarketPro office a few weeks back to introduce themselves and exchange business cards.
 A few days later, I received my first follow up from them.

 The idea behind their message was sound enough.
 It was an email that featured certain professionals who were available for hire; outlining their skill sets and what they brought to the table.
-It’s a clever way to showcase work-ready talent to potential clients who might have an immediate need, and a tactic that’s quite common across the recruitment industry.
-This email even had a nice Valentines Day theme.
+It’s a clever way to showcase work-ready talent to potential clients who might have an immediate need and a tactic that’s quite common across the recruitment industry.
+This email even had a nice theme.

 So far, so good, right?